silv2107/nightclub/README.md

 - Post requests, if the first attempt to reserve a table passes the validation, to register reservations.
 Reservations are registered at the specified endpoint in the API

-### Exam presentation
-** I would like to discuss, and explain the code of this functionality, in more detail at the exam presentation